 Carl Neustaedter is Manager of Creative and Language Services at the Canadian Institute for Health Information.
-He previously served as Director of Communications at the Public Policy Forum, a leading national, non-partisan think tank.
-He was previously a senior editor and creative director in Canada’s top news organizations, including The Globe and Mail, the Toronto Star and, most recently, the Ottawa Citizen, where he was Managing Editor.
-Carl is a graduate of Carleton University (Master of Journalism) and the University of Manitoba (BA, History) and serves on the advisory board of Algonquin College’s journalism program.
+He previously served as Director of Communications at the Public Policy Forum, a leading national, non-partisan think tank, and has worked as a senior editor and creative director in Canada’s top news organizations, including The Globe and Mail, the Toronto Star and the Ottawa Citizen, where he was Managing Editor.
+Carl is a graduate of Carleton University (Master of Journalism) and the University of Manitoba (BA, History).
+He serves on the advisory board of Algonquin College’s journalism program.

 Betsy Schuurman is a researcher and writer specializing in non-profit fundraising.
 She has extensive experience in the education sector, beginning her career at the University of Maryland, Baltimore followed by positions in Ottawa at Ashbury College and Carleton University.
 Betsy has served as Secretary of the Board of Directors of the Children’s Hospital of Eastern Ontario’s Volunteer Association and is an active member of the Fundraising Committee for Carty House, a home for refugee women, Betsy’s volunteer interests are focused on improving the lives of women and children in Ottawa.